heetae/heetae.github.io/about.md

 ### Also been affiliated with

-Committee member of G20 Presiendial HouseDepartment of Sociology, Stockholm University.
+Committee member of G20 Presiendial House

-The Institute for Futures Studies.

-Okayama Law Office, Okayama, Japan.

 ### Degrees & education